silencesys/lindat-tei/src/guidelines/text-structure.md

 # Text structure
 If the `<teiHeader>` element contained the meta-information about the document, then `<text>` element contains the document itself.
-Text element is mandatory and consist from any of these three elements.
+Text element is mandatory and consist of any of these three elements.

-+ the front matter `<front>` contains any prefatory matter (headers, abstracts, title page, prefaces, dedications, etc.) found at the start of a document, before the main body.
++ the front matter `<front>` contains any prefatory matter (headers, abstracts, title page, prefaces, dedications, etc.) found at the beginning of the document, before the main body.
 + the text body `<body>` contains the whole body of a single unitary text, excluding any front or back matter.
 + the back matter `<back>` contains any appendixes, etc. following the main part of a text.